jerry-shijieli/GMM_based_Change_Detection_Framework_Using_Very_High_resolution_Satellite_Imagery/README.md

 * **Zhiren Lu**  *(email: nzlu@ncsu.edu)*
 * **Zifan Nan**  *(email: znan@ncsu.edu)*
 * **Rui Liu**  *(email: rliu13@ncsu.edu)*
--->

 ## Acknowledgments

 * Thank Prof. Raju Vatsavai for the support and advice on this project.
-* Thank all TAs of CSC522 course for suggestions on both algorithms and software tools to faciliate project development.
+* Thank all TAs for suggestions on both algorithms and software tools to faciliate project development.
 * Thank all team members for contributions on project idea design, software implementation and experiment documentation.